 If a kidney injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by a kidney injury, we can help.
-If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.
+If your injuries were caused by someone else's actions or negligence, you can claim compensation.

 Although the causes of kidney disease are varied, including diabetes and dehydration, kidney damage can also be caused by exposure to hazardous substances, high-velocity impacts, crushing accidents and medical negligence.